 In interviews, Schweitzer has commented that her discoveries have enriched rather than conflicted with her Christian faith [source: Yeoman, Fields].
 Schweitzer offers hypotheses for how the tissue could have survived so long.
 One is that the densely mineralized bone, combined with as-yet-undiscovered geological or environmental processes, protected the structures within [source: Schweitzer, 3/25/2005].
 And regardless of whether the paleontological community eventually embraces or refutes the tissue in question, the find does seem to make ideas that used to be impossible merely improbable.

-To find out more about fossils, paleontological disagreements, unexpected discoveries and related topics, dig your way through the links on the next page.
+To find out more about fossils, paleontological disagreements, unexpected discoveries and related topics, dig your way through the links below.